amsaren/course_materials/Biocontainers_2021/Slides/Containers_in_HPC_environment.md

 # Running containers
 - Containers can be run jus as any other software
-  - Write the batch job script as usual
+  - Batch job scripts same for containerized and non-containerized sofware
 - When running as a batch job, it is best to use `singularity exec`
   - Depending on the runscript `singularity run` can cause problems, i.e. environment not inherited correctly, etc